satwikkansal/python_blockchain_app/README.md

 - HDD: Toshiba HDTB 310 EK3AA, 1 TB, 5400 rpm (connected to the Raspberry by an USB 3.0);
 - OS: Raspbian 10, 32-bit.

 The backend service of the web application is developed with Flask and interacts with the blockchain that stores the flying data.
 The requests are served by the application according to an FCFS discipline.
-During the execution the program manages one request at a time and takes advantage of a cache, that has a size of 20 MB, to improve the performances.
+During the execution the program manages one request at a time and takes advantage of a cache, that has a size of 20 MB, to improve the performance.
 In particular, we use two types of caches: the "last" cache that keeps the last mined blocks, and the "random" cache that keeps the adjacent blocks of the last requested block.
 Each cache has the same size (10 MB each), and so it can keep 19 blocks.

 The blockchain is stored in a single node, the same that provides the backend service, by using local files in the disk.
 A new block is mined and added to the blockchain once a minute by the backend, whether the are new transactions to add.
-Since each block can contain at most 1000 transactions, our initial blockchain contains 522 blocks of size equal to 1000 (except for the last one).
+Since each block can contain at most 1000 transactions, our initial blockchain contains 522 blocks of size equal to 1000 transactions (except for the last one).

 The frontend service is also developed with Flask, it interacts with the backend service and is offered by the unique node where backend and blockchain reside.
 Some pictures of the functionalities offered are in [Fig. 1].